Read President Obama’s Farewell Letter to America: ‘You Made Me a Better Man’

-"When the arc of progress seems slow, remember: America is not the project of any one person"
+"When the arc of progress seems slow, remember: America is not the project of any one person"+ READ ARTICLE

 President Barack Obama published a thank you letter to the American people on Thursday, his last day in office, encouraging them to stay active in democracy and promising to “be right there with you every step of the way.”